risingnote/spdz-voting-gui/docs/design.md

 ### Questions / Issues:

 1. What is the best way to validate a share of the user input (voter id and talk id) without revealing the inputs?
 What should the program be validating against ?
-2. Because the SPDZ program processing runs in a single thread, clients will potentially be blocked between making the SPDZ connections (which do run in separate thread) and reading the shares to be able to send input.
-Reading for shares will need a 'sensible' timeout, before the voting attempt is flagged as failed.
-It should be possible for the vote to be re-tried.
+2. Because the SPDZ program processing runs in a single thread, clients will potentially be blocked between making the SPDZ connections (which do run in separate thread) and reading the shares from SPDZ.
+This potential delay will need a 'sensible' timeout, before the voting attempt is flagged as failed.
+It will be possible for the vote to be re-tried.
 3. As this needs to be a long running process (at least for the 1 week duration of the workshop) their needs to be some persistence mechanism for votes cast.
 The idea proposed above is to record a transaction log where each vote cast can be added to the end of a file.
 As these are shares, privacy is maintained.
 On a restart these transactions can be replayed to build up the voter-history data structure.
 Is there a better way of achieving this?

 ### Other Notes

+It is worth starting to think about classes of SPDZ applications as these are likely to present similar requirements and features.

 This demonstrator is an example of an application where SPDZ is calculating a result over independantly supplied client input.
 There is no coordination needed between clients.